Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact

 \section{Measuring payment inequality}

-Our last analysis measures the inequality in the distribution of investments along the schemes in our sample.
+Our last analysis measures the inequality in the distribution of investments and revenues for the schemes in our sample.
 To this purpose we use \emph{Lorenz curves} (\Cref{fig:lorenz:in,fig:lorenz:out}) and \emph{Gini coefficients} (\Cref{fig:gini}), two standard graphical representations of the distribution of income or wealth.

-The Lorenz curves represents users on the $x$-axis (in percentage), and on the $y$-axis the percentage of payments \emph{into} (\Cref{fig:lorenz:in}) and \emph{from} (\Cref{fig:lorenz:out}) the Ponzi scheme.
+The Lorenz curves represent users on the $x$-axis (in percentage), and on the $y$-axis the percentage of payments \emph{into} (\Cref{fig:lorenz:in}) and \emph{from} (\Cref{fig:lorenz:out}) the Ponzi scheme.
 A diagonal line at 45 degrees from the two extremes of the diagram (leftmost-bottomost to rightmost-topmost) represents the perfect equality: \ie, for all $x \in [0,100]$, the $x\%$ of the whole population of users has invested/received the $x\%$ of the total income of the scheme.
 Instead, the perfect disequality is represented by the (discontinuous) function that has value $0$ for all $x<100$, and value $100$ for $x=100$: this means that a single user has invested/received the total sum in the scheme.

 We can observe in~\Cref{fig:lorenz:in} that \code{Etheramid1} is quite close to perfect equality, while the most unbalanced schemes in our sample are \code{Government} and \code{ProtectTheCastle}, where $10\%$ of victims have invested more than $90\%$ of the money.
 The Lorenz curves of these two schemes are quite close to the overall curve of Bitcoin-only Ponzi schemes in~\cite{Vasek15fc}.
 Overall, the closer is a curve to the one which represents perfect inequality, the more a Ponzi scheme benefits from ``big fishes'' who invest large amounts of money in the scheme; dually, if the curve is close to the one which represents perfect equality, the scheme benefits from a large population of victims who invest a small amount of money.